samjones00/docs/docs/_documentation/Virtual-file-system.md

 await gistFs.LoadAllTruncatedFilesAsync();
 ```

-### New Virtual File System APIs
+### Batched WriteFiles APIs

-As Gist HTTP API's are relatively slow, we recommend using the `WriteFiles` **batched APIs**  so multiple files can be updated in a single HTTP Request.
+As Gist HTTP API's are relatively slow, we recommend using the `WriteFiles` **Batched APIs**  so multiple files can be updated in a single HTTP Request.

 ### Updating HTML and Metadata Page Templates